honeycrux/ERGMusicConcertPlanner/docs/requirement.md

 Features:

 1. Home Page
-    - Show overall view
-    - Show stage view, rundown view, and MC view, which are data summaries for each kind of activity
+    - Show data summaries for each kind of activity, including: stage overview for stage, performance overview for MCs, applicant overview for liaison
     - Download the views either in picture format or in a format readable by Excel/Google Sheets
 2. "Edit Performance" Page
     - Add performance item